mod-audio/lilvlib/README.md

 `./build-python3-lilv.sh`

-If your missing some dependency the script will let you know right at the beginning.
+If you're missing some dependency the script will let you know right at the beginning.

 The generated package will contain python3-lilv and also everything needed for falkTX's LV2 plugin inquisition.